aws-samples/aws-appconfig-with-quarkus/README.md

 ## Testing the example

-Firstly, setup the AWS AppConfig test environment from the CDK app.
-Next ensure you have your local environment configured with a AWS credentials which allow interactions with AWS AppConfig.
+Firstly, setup the AWS AppConfig test environment from the CDK app. **This is required as Quarkus will execute the ConfigSource code during build augmentation.** Next ensure you have your local environment configured with a AWS credentials which allow interactions with AWS AppConfig.

 Run the application locally:
 ```bash